stratacommons/stratacommons.github.io/docs/forum_terms_of_service.md

 ## Eligibility and Access

-The Site and Services are intended solely for persons who are owners or renters within the strata corporation under contract between StrataCommons and the Strata Corporation.
+The Site and Services are intended solely for persons who are owners or renters within a strata corporation or provide services to strata corporations.

 You agree to provide accurate, current and complete information as requested to StrataCommons in connection with your use of the Site and Services.
 You will immediately notify StrataCommons of any unauthorized use and you will not use StrataCommons to access or use third party services to which you do not have the right to access.
 StrataCommons reserves the right to suspend or terminate your access to the Site and Services if any information provided to StrataCommons in connection with your use of the Site and Services proves to be inaccurate, not current or incomplete.